Calavo Growers, Inc. (CVGW) CEO James Gibson on Q2 2020 Results - Earnings Call Transcript

 Robert Dickerson

 So look, just a couple of questions, trying to just keep it simple.
 Obviously, there's some pressure in the quarter given everything that's at play.
 But then in the prepared remarks, you -- or in the press release, you pointed to EBITDA hopefully being better sequentially in Q3.
-So I'm just curious now, I guess, given we're through the month of May, which is the first quarter of that third quarter, or sorry, first month of the third quarter, just all of your commentary around maybe a little bit of positive progression in foodservice and away-from-home given increase in curbside, et cetera.
+So, I'm just curious now, I guess, given we're through the month of May, which is the first quarter of that third quarter, or sorry, first month of the third quarter, just all of your commentary around maybe a little bit of positive progression in foodservice and away-from-home given increase in curbside, et cetera.
 Just kind of how you kind of more broadly feel around that demand recovery as you're now in Q3, really more from a sales perspective than an EBITDA perspective would be my first question.

 James Gibson

 Rob, this is Jim.
-So yes, I think that what we're seeing is after a very difficult March, which really saw us feel the impact of the stay order.
-And then kind of sequentially, the weight of unemployment coming through, it kind of really put a damper on consumer demand, obviously.
+So yes, I think that what we're seeing is after a very difficult March, which really saw us feel the impact of the stay order, and then kind of sequentially the weight of unemployment coming through, it kind of really put a damper on consumer demand, obviously.
 But what we were really focusing on that time was really orienting on our supply chain.
 And as I mentioned in the remarks about the impact of COVID, we've got 6 food plants in the United States and another one in Mexico, 3 packing houses, 3 value-added distribution centers.
-So really focusing on maintaining the supply chain coming in the United States and doing what we have to do at the factories to make our employees literally feel safe to come to work and operate.
+So, really focusing on maintaining the supply chain coming into United States and doing what we have to do at the factories to make our employees literally feel safe to come to work and operate.
 And I think we've done a really good job of maintaining that.
 And then as we've kind of rolled through March and into April, we have felt a little bit more of a stabilization of demand, meaning that while we're not feeling the acceleration of a normal summer period, we are feeling a recovery from March through April.
-And as we arrive in May, we're pretty satisfied with demand and with our ability to convert into returns.
+And as we arrived in May, we're pretty satisfied with demand and with our ability to convert into returns.

 Robert Dickerson

 Okay.
 That makes sense.
-And I would agree, you have done a great job of keeping the supply chain moving.
-In terms of just with that demand, obviously, but if anyone's guess how quickly it comes back, in what form, what have you.
+And I would agree, you have done a great job keeping the supply chain moving.
+In terms of just with that demand, obviously, it’s anyone's guess how quickly it comes back, in what form, what have you.
 If we look at kind of just pricing dynamics from the USDA weekly prices that we can all see, pricing in the past few weeks -- over the last few weeks of May, seem -- looked down like fairly materially.
-And I would assume that will be driven more by the kind of the demand than volume dynamic.
+And I would assume that will be driven more by the kind of the demand in volume dynamic.
 Obviously, price volatility isn't always that pronounced, but it seems to be now.
 Is that something that you would hope and expect to hope to recover fairly quickly along with demand?
 And again, I kind of ask because if Q3 is a higher seasonal quarter, pricing is down but volume comes back, it would seem as if there could still be some profitability pressure.
 But I'm hoping that, that pricing dynamic recovers quickly as we get through the summer and demand increases.
 Hopefully, that makes sense.

 James Gibson

 There are a lot of variables at play right now.
 So for sure, I think we can say that pricing is going to be impacted in the third quarter to some degree as we get other markets coming into the United States, for sure.
 There's a very strong California crop in place as well.
-I will say though that as that is occurring and we're feeling our own consumer demand beginning to increase into the summer with really good control.
-And I will say as well is that pretty much the quality, I would say, of the pick is getting better and better.
+I will say though that as that is occurring and we're feeling our own consumer demand beginning to increase into the summer with really good control, and I will say as well that pretty much the quality, I would say, of the pick is getting better and better.
 And as you know, that allows us to dedicate certain sizes and grades into certain customers.
 And as long as we have control of that, we can maintain a margin in that kind of environment very successfully.

 Operator